endfront/LayJS/doc/spec.markdown

 ### State Transition Object

+Transitions for numeric prop-typed attributes.

   {

-  all: { duration: 100, transition: "spring", args: { tension: 100 } },
+    all: { duration: 100, transition: "linear", args: { tension: 100 } },
+    gpu: { transition: "spring" },
     left: { duration: 200},
     top: { delay: 500 },
     opacity: { duration:2000, done: function(){ console.log("opaque") }  }

   }

-Each key in the state transition object except for "all" and "props" refer to an attribute.
+Each key in the state transition object except for "all" and "gpu" refer to a prop-typed attribute.
-The key is an object with 3 possible keys:
+The key refers to an object with 5 possible keys:
-    (i) transition ( type of transition )
+    (i) type ( type of transition )
     (ii) duration ( of the transition )
     (iii) delay ( till the start of the transition ) (iv) done ( function handler executed at the end of the transition ) (v) args ( additional args )

-"all" secludes prop-typed attributes
+The key "all" refers to all prop-typed attributes.
-Non prop-typed attributes can also be transitioned, eg: data and transition.
+The key "gpu" refers to the following gpu related prop-typed attributes:
+  - opacity
+  - left
+  - centerX
+  - right
+  - top
+  - centerY
+  - bottom
+  - z
+  - shiftX
+  - shiftY
+  - scaleX
+  - scaleY
+  - rotateX
+  - rotateY
+  - rotateZ
+  - skewX
+  - skewY

+Using "gpu" (exclusively) for transitions is highly recommended for better performance via bypassing GPU uploads.

 An attribute can be of 2 types:

   (1) Transitionable
     Any numeric attribute can be transitioned.
   (2) Non-transitionable
-    Non numeric attributes such as textFamily (font fmaily) are non transitionable.
+    Non numeric attributes such as textFamily (font family) are non transitionable.
 Upon transition, the duration value for its transition will be ignored, and the new value will come into effect immediately.
 If a delay is required, the delay key can be specified with a duration, implying that the value will come into